teatwig/qobuz-player/README.md

 ## Credits
 Qobuz-player started as a fork of [hifi.rs](https://github.com/iamdb/hifi.rs) but has since diverged.
-Qobuz-player is mainly focused on the setup where a single boatd computer is connected to a speaker system.
+Qobuz-player is mainly focused on the setup where a single board computer is connected to a speaker system.